kirasystems/spectator/packages/document-viewer/README.md

   - `top` and `left` corresponds to the `top` and `left` position, in pixels, of the first character of the annotation in the original document.
 It is used to be able to jump directly to annotations.
   - `topic`: The string representation of the topic.
 - `name`: The name of the document.
-- `lazyLoadingWindow` (optinal): As the document viewer is taking care of lazy loading the pages, it defines how many pages on both sides needs to be loaded.
+- `lazyLoadingWindow` (optional): As the document viewer is taking care of lazy loading the pages, it defines how many pages on both sides needs to be loaded.
 A value of 1 will mean to load 3 pages (-1, current, +1).
+- `muiClassGenerator` (optional): The class generate to be used to prevent classname clashing.
 - `onAnnotationCreate`: A callback used when a user highlights text and then click on a topic.
 - `onAnnotationDelete`: A callback used when a user clicks on the `X` of an annotation.
 - `onClose`: A callback used when a user clicks on the `X` of the document viewer.